grahamh39/grahamh39.github.io/index.md

 Welcome!
+Hello!
 This is a presentation of my Individual Project 2 for DATS 6103 Introduction to Data Mining.

 In this project, I chose to gather data on headlines posted to major news sites and to analyze them in light of the ongoing US presidential election.
 I chose 12 news outlets: